tanij/docs-exercises/book/exercises/100_exercise_train_object_detector.md

-# Exercise: Train an object detector {#exercise-object-detector status=draft}
+# Exercise: Train an object detector {#exercise-object-detector status=ready}

-Assigned: Orlando Marquez and Jon Plante

 ## Skills learned

 - Label images from Duckietown logs to perform object detection
 - Prepare data to train a neural network that performs object detection: YOLO
 - Train YOLO on labelled images
 - Run the object detector on images or videos